CORE LEADERSHIP TEAM

 TOM TURNHAM ASSISTANT HEAD: CURRICULUM & KS2

 Tom's childhood was spent in Canada and Forest Hill.
 Before settling on a career in teaching, he worked in banking.
-For the last five years he has worked at our sister school, Dulwich Hamlet, and also as a Design Technology consultant.
+For five years Tom worked as a class teacher at our sister school, Dulwich Hamlet Junior, and also as a Design Technology consultant.
 He passionately believes that children have the right to a broad education that is not confined to the classroom or to traditional subject areas.
 He is a keen runner and amateur triathlete who can often be found in a park or on a beach with a good book.

 Katie studied History at the University of Exeter, where she was part of Bristol University Air Squadron and a keen member of the hockey club.
 After leaving university she completed her PGCE at the University of Reading before moving to London to teach in Stockwell.
 In the winter she plays hockey for Tulse Hill and Dulwich, and plays tag rugby during the summer.
 She has a real passion for playing all sports and is a keen runner.

 Kate studied Cultural Studies at Birmingham University and then trained in Mental Health at Kings College London.
 After having her children, she developed art-based projects and created innovative learning spaces in schools and in the wider community.
-With inclusion, community and creativity at the centre of her vision, Kate is delighted to join the Belham and to develop Art and Design across the school.
+With inclusion, community and creativity at the centre of her vision, and having previously taught at our sister school Dulwich Hamlet Junior, Kate was delighted to join the Belham and to develop Art and Design across the school.

-ARABELLA LOPEZ JUAN YEAR 3 'TWEED' CLASS TEACHER
+ARABELLA LOPEZ JUAN YEAR 3 'VELVET' CLASS TEACHER

 Arabella holds a Master's degree in Teacher Training specialising in PE.
 She speaks Catalan and Spanish, and moved to England in summer 2013 because of her interest in British culture.
 She loves to dance and holds a professional grade in contemporary and classical.
 She believes that music is a very important part of our lives which everybody should have a chance to enjoy.